idaholab/moose/framework/doc/content/syntax/MultiApps/index.md

 parameter.
 If only one input file is provided, then this input file is used for all sub-apps in this `MultiApp`.

-!alert! warning title=Multiple input files per application not possible with `MultiApp` The ability to specify multiple input files per application, e.g.,
+!alert! warning title=Multiple input files per application The ability to specify multiple input files per application, e.g.,

 ```
 subapp-opt -i input1.i input2.i
 ```

-is not possible with `MultiApp`s, since each input file in [!param](/MultiApps/TransientMultiApp/input_files) is interpreted as a different application.
+will not work correct in [!param](/MultiApps/TransientMultiApp/input_files), as each input file in is interpreted as a different application.
 !alert-end!

 ## Positions id=multiapp-positions